Cameron-D/openpose-ptz-control/README.md

 ### Video Feed

-Running it assumes the webcam/video feed is available at `/dev/video0`...
+Running the program will read from `/dev/video0` by default...

 If you have ffmpeg with NDI support, the following will work to expose it as a video device (limiting to 10 FPS to reduce processing later):
 ```